Des Moines Criminal Mischief Attorneys

 In Iowa, criminal mischief is a felony or misdemeanor offense carrying heavy penalties.
 If you have been accused, a conviction could turn your life upside down, as you face not only incarceration and/or fines but also a criminal record that could place various limitations on you.
 Just because you are facing charges does not mean you are guilty of the alleged conduct.
 To attack the allegations made against you, it is imperative to have a skillful and aggressive attorney on your side.

 At Branstad & Olson, our Des Moines criminal mischief lawyers know the life-altering consequences of a conviction, which is why we do everything in our legal power to fight these serious charges.
 Backed by over 65 years of combined experience, we know how to build innovative defense strategies to seek the best possible results for our clients.
-When you reach out to us, we will conduct a thorough assessment of your case, explain the charges and potential penalties, and discuss the legal avenues we can explore.
+When you reach out to our Des Moines criminal mischief attorneys, we will conduct a thorough assessment of your case, explain the charges and potential penalties, and discuss the legal avenues we can explore.
 Our team extensively prepares for criminal cases and will be ready to pursue an optimal result through negotiations or take your case to trial if necessary.

 Criminal Mischief Charges – Iowa Code § 716.1